-Santiago de Compostela has been a culture and university centre for centuries, most famous for being the end destination of a thousand-year-old pilgrim voyage: El Camino de Santiago – or the Way of Saint James.
-Being the capital of the Galician region in northwestern Spain, its everyday life is modern and chic.
-Awarded UNESCO world heritage city in 1985, Santiago de Compostela is an historical gem surrounded by lush nature and with a thousand-year-old tradition of welcoming travellers.
+Santiago de Compostela has been a culture and university centre for centuries, most famous for being the end destination of a thousand-year-old pilgrim voyage: El Camino de Santiago, also called the Way of Saint James.
+Being the capital of the Galician region in north-western Spain, its everyday life is modern and chic.
+Awarded as a UNESCO world heritage city in 1985, Santiago de Compostela is a historical gem surrounded by lush nature.

 El Correo Gallego

 La Voz de Galicia

 ||Business hours are usually from Monday to Saturday 9.30/10 am-8/9 pm with a lunch break between 1/2 pm-4.30/7 pm.
 Some shops do not close at midday and others, mainly in the city centre, are also open Sundays and public holidays during the sales or the Christmas season.
 Bars, cafés and restaurants are open most of the day and many restaurants still serve food after midnight.

 Rúa do Vilar, 63, Santiago de Compostela

 Open all year.
 Winter: Mon-Fri 9 am-7 pm.
 Sat, Sun, Holidays: 9 am-2 pm and 4 pm-7 pm.
 Easter and high season: every day from 9 am-9 pm